camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-instance/post-single-variable-binary.html.md

 #### Request Body

-A multipart form submit with the following parts:
+For binary variables a multipart form submit with the following parts:

 <table class="table table-striped">
   <tr>